Assessment of Institutional Effectiveness

 UT has a wide variety of student services to strengthen the teaching and learning process.
-These services include student services center, honors program, scholarships and internships, quality of life, advice and counseling, retention, tutorials, healthcare, student associations, social and cultural activities, employment center, sports, security and traffic, maintenance and landscaping, coffee and bookstore, and a Head Start Program.
-Information Resources have a library, virtual library, Pedro Rosselló library, computing and telecommunication department, information technology, and the Help Desk.
+These services include student services center, honors program, scholarships and internships, quality of life, advice and counseling, retention, tutoring services, healthcare, student associations, social and cultural activities, employment center, sports, security and traffic, maintenance and landscaping, coffee and virtual bookstore, and a Head Start Program.
+Information Resources have a library, virtual library, Pedro Rosselló Museum-Library, computing and telecommunication department and information technology.

 The OAVCA major functions with administrative units are the following:

 - To promote the training of administrators in the field of institutional assessment.

 - To develop and continually improve the institutional assessment plan.